superchris/lineman-blog-demo/app/posts/2013-03-17-example-post-1.md

 ---
-title: "A very nice title.
-With punctuation!"
+title: A very nice title
 author:
-  name: "Double Agent Man"
+  name: Double Agent Man
+published: true
 ---

 I'm just an example post

 > and I'm a quote of some markdown.